MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

      - RSS/Atom,
      - Common Alerting Protocol (CAP)

-AMQP brokers and the client software can connect and send messages, but without additional standardization, applications will not communicate.
+AMQP brokers and the client software can connect and send notification messages, but without additional standardization, applications will not communicate.
 AMQP calls those additional layers *applications*.
 AMQP enables every conceivable message pattern, so a **well formed application is** built by eliminating features from